marcozennaro/tropo_paper/paper.md

 can explain this link, entirely over sea water, which is a strong reflecting medium.

-Launching the scripts we obtained \autoref{fig:Map-Sigfox-v5}
+Launching the scripts we obtained \autoref{fig:Sigfox-map}
 and \autoref{fig:Gradient-Sigfox}.

 ![Map of the node in Albufeira PT, the gateway in Grand Canary ES